MHSeals/mhseals_docker/README.md

 - **Navigation Errors:**
 Confirm that SLAM Toolbox is running and providing a map.
 Ensure that Nav2 parameters match your robot’s configuration (e.g., footprint, sensor sources).

+- **Docker Container Mount**
+Check to ensure you don't have multiple containers trying to mount the same folder by running `docker ps` and seeing if there are any active containers that you may have started earlier.
+If you see any related containers, run `docker stop <NAME-OF-CONTAINER>` and try opening the container again.
+Another common issue is the inability to pull containers from Docker Hub.
+Make sure that you have verified the email of your Docker account and test if you can pull the image by running `docker pull osrf/ros:humble-desktop`.
+It will immediately display an error message, instructing you to verify your account if you haven't already done so.

 ### Resources

 - Robot Operating System [(ROS 2 Humble)](https://docs.ros.org/en/humble/index.html)